 With the arrival of voice assistants for smartphones and speakers has come a new frontier: retail voice technology.
-Voice assistants like Alexa and Google Home aren’t going anywhere any time soon: voice-enabled speakers are predicted to be in 55% of U.S. households by the year 2022, according to a report by OC&C Strategy Consultants.
+Voice assistants like Alexa and Google Home aren’t going anywhere any time soon: voice-enabled speakers are predicted to be in 55% of U.S. households by the year 2022.
 Americans are using them steadily, and the field is only growing, as it’s estimated there are one billion voice searches a month.
 The report also forecasts voice shopping will jump to $40 billion by 2022.
 All of this shows that voice assistants are not a fad and should be considered for uses beyond the home.
 Voice technology is the future and while it has applications in apps, it can certainly be utilized in-store as well.

 The Growth of Retail Voice Technology

 The retail industry is growing and expanding to meet the needs of consumers, consistently investing in technology to improve the shopping experience.
 The emphasis on making a connection with a customer can’t be understated in the retailer’s quest for consumer loyalty, and technology enables stores to do just that.
 Consumers are already turning to the internet for advice on shopping — Google reports the term “Where can I buy” has risen by 85% over the last two years — and voice shopping helps meet their needs.
 Consumers are onboard with voice shopping, and 1 in 4 used voice assistants during their holiday shopping in 2017.
 Rather than just focusing on connecting consumers to shopping online with their voice, retailers should also embrace the technology for use in store and add it their omnichannel approach.
 Retail voice technology is flexible and adaptable, thus applicable to various retail categories.